--If an ASUA-recognized student organization is unable to meet in SUMC due to the unique nature of their club activities, please contact the Event Exceptions Committee at EventExceptions@email.arizona.edu to discuss your meeting request in more detail.
+- If an ASUA-recognized student organization is unable to meet in SUMC due to the unique nature of their club activities, please contact the Event Exceptions Committee at EventExceptions@email.arizona.edu(link sends e-mail) to discuss your meeting request in more detail.

 ASUA Senate meetings are accessible via Zoom [HERE] Wednesdays at 6pm.

 SafeRide is expected to start limited service on September 2.
 Face coverings required for all riders

 The Associated Students of the University of Arizona (ASUA) is the student government on the University of Arizona campus that is comprised of students who are willing to go above and beyond and serve their school and peers.
 Through programs, policies, events and making sure the student voice is heard, ASUA is here to make sure that students are able to engage themselves in the University of Arizona and make their college years the most memorable yet.
 Our aim is to make sure that every single one of our peers is able to engage with the university through a wide spectrum of involvement opportunities which include everything from politics to event planning to changing campus for the better.

 The office of Student Legal Services is currently closed.
 Should you need immediate legal assistance utilize the Pima County Bar Association’s Lawyer Referral Program for University of Arizona Students by contacting Pima County Bar Association at (520) 623-4625 or utilize Southern Arizona Legal Aid’s services by calling (520) 623-9465.